Sunak government to unveil ‘virtual’ hospital wards NHS plan

 “This includes rolling out more services to help with falls and frailty as well as supporting up to 50,000 patients a month to recover in the comfort of their own homes.”

+The average wait for an ambulance for heart attacks and strokes hit 93 minutes in December, the latest figures show – double the 43-minute wait seen in the previous month.
+More than 55,000 had to wait at least 12 hours in A&E.

-NHS chief executive Amanda Pritchard said that the health service had faced a “twindemic” of flu and Covid-19.
+NHS chief executive Amanda Pritchard said that the health service had faced a “twindemic” of flu and Covid-19 during a difficult winter.

-“Our extensive planning ahead of winter has helped to boost capacity - from extra 111 and 999 call handlers, to new falls services and more beds - and we now aim to build on that progress to help speed up care and improve the experiences of patients.”
+“Our extensive planning ahead of winter has helped to boost capacity, from extra 111 and 999 call handlers, to new falls services and more beds, and we now aim to build on that progress to help speed up care and improve the experiences of patients,” she said.

 The government said that the plan builds on the virtual wards already in place in the NHS, which see patients treated from home while monitored by medics either through daily visits or through video calls.